Russia oil talks pose new hurdle to Iran nuke pact

 However, America’s top diplomat stopped short of saying a Russian-Iranian deal would automatically trigger U.S. economic penalties on Iran.
 The Obama administration has avoided giving a clear ultimatum because fresh U.S. sanctions on Iran would likely derail diplomatic efforts over its nuclear program.

 Critics of the administration’s outreach to Iran are seeking a clear marker.

 In a letter to the president Monday, Congress’ leading sanctions advocates said the U.S. must re-impose all penalties on Iran suspended under the interim pact if Moscow and Tehran move forward.
 “We urge you to put Iran on notice,” said Sens.
-Bob Menendez, D-N.J., and Mark Kirk, R-Ill.
+Bob Menendez and Mark Kirk, both Republicans.

 The six-month interim agreement, which went into effect in January and expires in July, allows Iran to continue exporting a total of 1 million barrels a day of oil to six countries: China, India, Japan, South Korea, Taiwan and Turkey.
 Washington pledged no financial penalties against them as long as they weren’t boosting purchases.

 But the promise didn’t apply to Russia, which wasn’t an existing customer of Iran’s petroleum industry.
 And the administration has been raising its concern with Moscow for months about any moves that would lessen the economic pressure on Iran, including in discussions between Kerry and Russian Foreign Minister Sergey Lavrov.

 Concrete progress on the oil-for-goods proposal would put President Barack Obama in a bind.